 Our outpatient program is intended for victims of alcohol addiction who have only been suffering for a short period of time so far and who have never stopped or relapsed before.
-You can find more about our program here.
+You can find more about our intensive outpatient program here.

 Our inpatient program at DreamLife Recovery is also available to people who either have suffered from alcohol addiction for a long period of time or have tried to quit and relapsed at least once.
 It is also available to those who need to go through partial hospitalization.
 You can find a full description of our residential treatment here.

 When you enter the program, we take into account your individual needs and personal uniqueness to set up a personalized plan for you

 Ridding your body of the dangerous levels of alcohol can be made far less unpleasant and far safer with the help of our well-trained medical staff who are with you every step of the way.
 Trying to detox without medical help can be dangerous.

 • Counseling in both individual and group sessions